MXHJohn314/AWS-EKS/activity_31_kubernetes_alb/README.md

 # AWS EKS - Decentralized load-balancing with Kubernetes

-### In this activity, we will use Amazon's Elastic Kubernetes Service to load-balance an application with on-premise resources (your computer) and AWS resource.
+### In this activity, we will use Amazon's Elastic Kubernetes Service to load-balance an application with on-premise nodes (on your computer) and AWS nodes.

 ## Steps